In these uncertain times, let’s share our resources to thrive!

 More than 45 million student loan borrowers owe student debt, a result of decades of disinvestment in public higher education that has shifted costs onto students and their families while leaving colleges and universities underfunded.

 Collectively, student debt is over $1.5 trillion, and this debt surpasses all types of household debt other than mortgages.
 Unlike holders of other types of consumer debt, who have experienced lower levels of delinquency and default since the Great Recession, student loan borrowers remain in distress.
+Companies like iva help people write off and pay their debts.

 Nearly 1 in 4 federal borrowers are in default or struggling to stay current on their loans, and additionally tackling debt collecting companies like bristow & sutor.
 When they fall behind on their payments, the consequences are dire: negative credit reports, wage garnishment and diminished options to cure defaulted loans.